elixir-lsp/elixir-ls/guides/initialization.md

 There are many things done in this module.
 It tries to be smart about analyzing only the modules that have changed.
 It does that by first checking the integrity of the PLT and then loading all modules from the PLT using `:dialyzer_plt.all_modules/1`.

 If it finds that there is a difference, than it calculates this difference (using `MapSet`) to separate stale modules from non-stale.
-Then it delegates do the `ElixirLS.LanguageServer.Dialyzer.Analyzer` module for the proper analysis run.
+Then it delegates to the `ElixirLS.LanguageServer.Dialyzer.Analyzer` module for the proper analysis run.

 In the end it will publish a message that the analysis has finished, which will be delegated all the way back to the server module.
 There it handles the results accordingly and finally it will be ready to introspect code.